luxonis/depthai-python/docs/source/install.rst

   sudo udevadm control --reload-rules && sudo udevadm trigger

-If Virtual Machine doesn't detect the device, try the following: find and select option like *Forget connection rule* (for both devices), then try running the :code:`main.py` script again inside the VM.
+If Virtual Machine doesn't detect the device, try the following: find and select option like *Forget connection rule* (for both devices), then try running the DepthAI example again inside the VM.
 Choose to route to VM and select to *not ask again* (this is important, as there is a timeout, and the device watchdog could get triggered if the host doesn't start communication in few seconds).
 You may need to repeat running the script a few times, until all gets set properly for VMware.